alivenotions/just-some-blog/content/blog/may-2020/index.md

 I moved to Germany last year in May and it is about to be a year since I have been living here away from my home in India.
 I was fortunate to get such an opportunity and I like living in Hamburg.
 A lot of the last year went away in adjusting and getting better technically.
 Especially the 3 month period of August-October was quite productive where I ended up working and learning a lot.

 I wanted to write but never sat down to write but they were more ideas that I thought about in the shower and never sat down to flesh out.
 I put poetry on the backburner too as I was blanking out more often than not.
-I broke with my girlfriend of two years while I was in Hamburg in somewhere around July.
+I broke up with my girlfriend of two years while I was in Hamburg in somewhere around July.
 It was terrible and I ended up overdosing on the distraction train more than ever.
 I was doing [busy work](https://en.wikipedia.org/wiki/Busy_work) all the time and everything felt under-stimulating.

 Towards the latter part of the year I was moving aimlessly and hurtling at great speed towards nothing in particular, maybe the end of the year(?).
 It is quite fascinating how easy it is for a time period to become a blur when you have no emotional anchors as checkpoints.